 The Episcopal Church requires that at least one of the two persons be a baptized Christian.

-In addition to these meetings, the couple is required to meet for premarital counseling.
+In addition to these meetings, the couple is required to meet for preservice counseling.
 Trinity uses a variety of counselors and mentors.
 Once the couple has been given the name by the officiating priest, the couple is responsible for contacting the counselor, setting up the appointments and asking for a report that they have satisfactorily completed the sessions be sent to Trinity.
-These sessions must be completed prior to the wedding.
+These sessions must be completed prior to the service.
 If they are not, the officiating priest will refuse to perform the ceremony.
 The couple bears the cost of this counseling.
-Given the expense of the average wedding, this is a small additional outlay.
+Given the expense of the average service, this is a small additional outlay.

-If the parties live out of the area, members of the clergy are permitted to appoint a priest or counselor in the area in which they live to do the pre-marital instruction and counseling.
+If the parties live out of the area, members of the clergy are permitted to appoint a priest or counselor in the area in which they live to do the pre-service instruction and counseling.

-QUALIFICATIONS FOR A WEDDING AT TRINITY
+QUALIFICATIONS FOR A WEDDING OR BLESSING AT TRINITY

-To be married at Trinity, one member of the couple seeking to be married must be an active member of Trinity or be directly related to an active member (e.g., child or grandchild).
+To be married/blessed at Trinity, one member of the couple seeking to be married must be an active member of Trinity or be directly related to an active member (e.g., child or grandchild).
 An active member is defined as a person who attends worship regularly and is a financial contributor of record.
 The Rector makes the final decision about exceptions to these qualifications.

-THE DECLARATION OF INTENTION
+THE DECLARATION OF INTENTION FOR MARRIAGES

 The “Declaration of Intention” which follows, must be signed by both parties to the marriage at a time prior to the marriage:

-CONCERNING DIVORCED PERSONS
+CONCERNING DIVORCED PERSONS FOR MARRIAGES